ycpcs/cs365-spring2017/lectures/lecture16.md

 ## Concurrency issues

-The concurrency issues with Java sockets are similar as with C sockets.
+The concurrency issues with Java sockets are similar to the ones for programming with C sockets.

 One basic issue is that if the server is single-threaded in the obvious way, only one client at a time can connect.
 A straightforward solution to this problem is to use threads, such that each client connection is handled by a single thread.